instance-id/ncm-rs/README.md

 > **Warning**
 > Make a backup!

 ### Make a backup of your current configuration.
-Always better to be safe than sorry.
+While NCM will backup your configuration for you, always better to be safe than sorry.

 > **Note**
-> ### An automated backup and movement of the original configuration has been added.
+> ### An automated backup and setup process has been added.

 ~~To use this package, first backup your current configuration.
 If requested, automatic backup and movement of the original configuration could be added in the future.
 Unless/until that happens, you will need to move your configuration manually.~~